kumahq/kuma-website/app/_src/production/dp-config/transparent-proxying.md

     metadata:
       ...
       annotations:
-        # all incomming connections on ports 1234 won't be intercepted by Envoy
+        # all incoming connections on ports 1234 won't be intercepted by Envoy
         traffic.kuma.io/exclude-inbound-ports: "1234"
         # all outgoing connections on ports 5678, 8900 won't be intercepted by Envoy
         traffic.kuma.io/exclude-outbound-ports: "5678,8900"